Netflix/dispatch/docs/admin-guide/administration/plugins/README.md

 # Plugins

+Before being able to configure and use the plugins, refer to the [CLI](../cli.md#plugins) documentation about installing plugins.

 Much of Dispatch's functionality comes from its plugins.
 The current Dispatch web UI is limited to enabling and disabling plugins on a per-project basis.
 To make modifications to how plugins behave or are configured, changes must be deployed via the server configuration file.
-See the [server](../server.md) configuration documentation for more infomation.
+See the [server](../server.md) configuration documentation for more information.

 By default, no plugins are _required_ to create an incident.
 As you enable plugins, they will be additive to the incident process (e.g., creating slack channels, google docs, etc.)

 ![](../../../.gitbook/assets/admin-ui-incident-plugins.png)

 Looking to add your own functionality to Dispatch via plugins?
 See the [contributing](../../../contributing/plugins/README.md) documentation.

-# Install plugins

-Before being able to configure and use the available plugins, use the [CLI](../cli.md) to install them.
-Running `dispatch plugins install` will attempt to install all available plugins.